-- 9.1 Sterile Supply, either onsite or contracted, must ensure compliance with: - Australian Standard AS 4815, Office-based health care facilities not involved in complex patient procedures and processes - cleaning, disinfecting and sterilising reusable medical and surgical instruments and equipment, and maintenance of the associated environment (as amended from time to time), or Australian Standard AS 4187 - Cleaning, disinfecting and sterilising re-useable medical and surgical instruments and equipment and maintenance of associated environments in health care facilities (as amended from time to time). - Australian Standard AS 3789.2, Textile for health care facilities and institutions Part 2 Theatre linen and pre packs (as amended from time to time). - 9.2 Single use items are not to be re-used. - 9.3 The sterilisation/disinfection of endoscopes must comply with: - Australian Standard AS 4187, Appendix C (as amended from time to time). - GESA/GENSA Guidelines, Infection Control in Endoscopy (as amended from time to time) - OP 0706/96 Sterilising of Endoscopic Equipment (as amended from time to time). - 9.4 A sterilisation manual/system documenting the facility's policy and procedures has been developed and implemented, and is available at the workstation. - 9.5 A qualified person, who has completed a recognised course in national competencies on sterilisation, is designated to co-ordinate all sterilisation activities, and is responsible for monitoring and ensuring compliance. - 9.6 Staff training there is evidence of: - orientation and in-service on equipment and procedures; and - training for all staff in sterile supply.
+- 9.1 Sterile Supply, either onsite or contracted, must ensure compliance with: - Australian Standard AS 4187 Cleaning, disinfecting and sterilising re-useable medical and surgical instruments and equipment and maintenance of associated environments in health care facilities (as amended from time to time). - Australian Standard AS 3789.2, Textile for health care facilities and institutions Part 2 Theatre linen and pre packs, (as amended from time to time). - 9.2 Single use items are not to be re-used. - 9.3 The sterilisation/disinfection of endoscopes must comply with: - Australian Standard AS 4187, Appendix C (as amended from time to time). - GESA/GENSA Guidelines, Infection Control in Endoscopy (as amended from time to time). - OP 0706/96 Sterilising of Endoscopic Equipment (as amended from time to time). - 9.4 A sterilisation manual/system documenting the facility's policy and procedures has been developed and implemented, and is available at the workstation. - 9.5 A qualified person, who has completed a recognised course in national competencies on sterilisation, is designated to coordinate all sterilisation activities and is responsible for monitoring and ensuring compliance. - 9.6 Staff training there is evidence of: - orientation and in-service on equipment and procedures; and - training for all staff in sterile supply.
 At least 70 per cent of staff are qualified at national competency levels in sterile supplies training or are undertaking training.
 All staff in a leading or supervisory role are so qualified. - 9.7 Records of departmental process and monitoring activities are maintained and are available for review.

+Standard ten

-Standard Ten Food safety
+Food safety

-Standard Patients are provided with a nutritious diet that meets their individual needs, whilst meeting Food Standards Code.
+StandardPatients are provided with a nutritious diet that meets their individual needs, whilst meeting Food Standards Code.